 |Universities||The George Washington University, Georgetown University, National Defense University, University of the District of Columbia, American University, Howard University, Washington DC|

 Visit National Monuments and Museums

 Washington DC is a city known for its monuments.
-Visit the United States Capitol and brush shoulders with history.
+Visit the United States Capital and brush shoulders with history.

 Explore the Parks and Gardens

-In a city like Washington that boasts of a vibrant entertainment scene, it is indeed difficult to get bored.
+In a city like Washington DC that boasts of a vibrant entertainment scene, it is indeed difficult to get bored.
 This city has a strong tradition of theater and there are many local theatre groups.
-Some famous theaters of Washington are Ford's Theater (where President Lincoln was assassinated), the National Theater, and Warner Theater.
+Some famous theaters of the city are Ford's Theater (where President Lincoln was assassinated), the National Theater, and Warner Theater.
 The John F. Kennedy Center for the Performing Arts plays host to the National Symphony Orchestra, the Washington National Opera, and the Washington Ballet.
-So if you are in mood for some classics you know where to go!
+So if you are in mood for some classics you know where to go!.